Friday, October 3, 2003

 There is so much wonder going on in my romantic life that I don’t need to worry about who J-Lo is screwing this month, even though whenever I watch a 24-hour news channel, I have to turn off the last 15 minutes of every hour because they want to tell me.
 There are so many wonderful and intriguing people around me that I’ve never had to watch “Friends.”
 There are too many wonderful things out there in the world to be learned and enjoyed and there is so much to be done in the short time we own this wonderful gift of life.
 Am I the only one whose life is so full that I don’t have time, nor care enough, to know who’s getting the rose and who’s getting booted of the island, or fjord, or whatever the hell it is this season?

 All right, All right, now, I’m not just bashing reali-shitty TV for no reason here...I have a message.
 See, like I said, there is in America, always two “Americas,” and there is no exception here.
 How is it that I am able to recite the gist of these shows without every having watched a single one?
-Between advertising, the buzz, and the media (Fox News Channel is still owned by the same “Joe Millionaire” Fox, people), they’re bombarding the 98%.
+Between advertising, the buzz, and the media, they’re bombarding the 98%.
 You don’t want to be the only one at the water cooler tomorrow who didn’t watch, do you?!

 So, watch up, 98%, because that still leaves 2% of us that are going to look back and relish in our accomplishments.
-We’re going to smile, knowing our kids can’t tell you who won American Idol this year, but could tell you the socio-economic reasons Saudi Arabia backed the Taliban (both sets of information are coming from the same appliance, people).
+We’re going to smile, knowing we can’t tell you who won American Idol this year, but could tell you the socio-economic reasons Saudi Arabia backed the Taliban (both sets of information are coming from the same appliance, people).
 One group of kids will settle into couch-potato-ism and another set of kids will one day lead America.
-2% is going to hand a generation’s worth of growth, industry, and prosperity over to our kids, knowing that thanks to things like reali-shitty TV, our kids will have even less competition than we did.
-98% is going to leave their kids Yoga DVDs by actual Real World cast members and a generation full of Darvas, Richard Hatches, people who will put their heads in a box full of scorpions if the price is right, and sports fanatics who can’t turn the game off long enough to sing “Happy Birthday” to their wife or kids.
+2% is going to hand a generation’s worth of growth, industry, and prosperity over to the next generation, knowing that thanks to things like reali-shitty TV, they will have even less competition than we did.
+98% is going to leave their next generation Yoga DVDs by actual Real World cast members and memories of Darvas, Richard Hatches, people who will put their heads in a box full of scorpions if the price is right, and sports fanatics who can’t turn the game off long enough to sing “Happy Birthday” to their wife or kids.
 And yes, I’ve even seen that.
 Grown men actually reading the closed captions on a game while they sang, one eye on their kid and one eye on the game!

 Monday, February 3, 2003